Alcohol Unit Calculator

 The UK's National Health Service guidelines state:

-If your result is still unclear to you, you can check out an easy, a 3-item test called AUDIT-C. It will help you define if your drinking fits within the normal range.
+If your result is still unclear to you, you can check out the AUDIT-C calculator, which only contains 3 easy questions.
+It will help you define if your drinking fits within the normal range.